shastazazz/maxie.rodeo/_posts/2024-09-11-TurinAngel.md

 ---
 layout: post
 title: "Turin Angel"
-secrettitle: "Self Published, 2024"
+secrettitle: "Poems, 2024"
 imagehead: /assets/img/turin_headline.png
 headalt: "Headline of Turin Horse."
 date: 2024-09-11
-categories: [Publications]
+categories: [Zines]
 ---

 Turin Angel is poetry that stretches nearly 20 pages.
 It's got art, citations, and ekphrasis.
 Turin Angel is a poem about home, religion, animals, plants, humanity, and more more more...
 I printed it myself, hand-bound, edited, etc. etc...
 Turin horse is a poem: poems; art: arts.